Artillery Bar ls3p

 Prior to the renovation, the building had been a retail space.
 Much of the interior had been concealed with carpet floors, suspended ductwork and gypsum walls.
 The renovation retained exposed existing brick walls which, with the addition of steel frame windows and doors, now houses the wine cellar.
 All mechanical and electrical systems that were exposed throughout the space were concealed and reworked.
 Historic woodwork and trim was repaired where possible and replicated in a similar style to replace missing elements.

-RECOGNITIONS: IIDA Hospitality Award; Historic Savannah Foundation
+IIDA Hospitality Award | Historic Savannah Foundation